ABOUT US

 - Owner-occupied repair assistance

-- Post-purchase education and assistance
+- Post-purchase education and tools

-- Legal aid
+- Legal aid services

 In addition to working with homeowners to help them meet their homeownership goals, WHRC works closely with elected officials, government agencies, lenders,